Mentalab-hub/explore-android/README.md

 [![SC2 Video](https://img.youtube.com/vi/nP57MqztEUI/0.jpg)](https://youtu.be/nP57MqztEUI)

 A demo Android application which used explore-java library is available [here](https://github.com/Mentalab-hub/explore-demo-app)
-Please check troubleshooting section of this document in case any problem occurs.
+Please check troubleshooting section of this document in case of issues.

 Usage Example
 =============